 (3) This course is designed to teach students the diagnostic/ prescriptive process necessary to deal with readers at various developmental levels in the classroom.
 Students learn to use and analyze a variety of informal and standardized diagnostic reading tests appropriate for individual and group diagnosis.
 Students also learn to use commercial and teacher-made materials in conjunction with basal readers to provide appropriate instruction.
 Students are expected to work with a problem reader during the course.
-This course is to be taken concurrently with or prior to EDU 39900 to meet early childhood, early childhood special education, and elementary education degree program requirements.
-Prerequisites for this course are EDU 215XX and one of the following: EDU 30500 or EDU 30700.
+This course is to be taken concurrently with or prior to EDU 39900 to meet elementary and middle school education degree program requirements.
+Prerequisite: EDU 21500, EDU 30500 or EDU 30700 and credit or concurrent enrollment in EDU 39900.
+EDU 31000 Elementary Music Methods (2) This course provides a general preparation for the teacher in the elementary classroom.
+A study of the principles, procedures, and objectives of school music is included.
+Prerequisites/Concurrent: EDU 11000, EDU 30300, EDU 30400, EDU 21500, EDU 32200.